-Center for Students with Disabilities

-D119, 925-6266(v), 397-7600 (TTY)

-Monday-Friday

-8:00 am-4:30 pm

-(Evenings by appointment)
+Student and Administration Center, D119 925-6266(v), 397-7600 (TTY) Monday-Friday 8:00 am-4:30 pm (Evenings by appointment)

-The Center for Students with Disabilities provides support services to individuals enrolled to attend courses, workshops, seminars or other campus events who are deaf/hard of hearing, learning disabled, head injured, orthopedically impaired, or visually impaired.
+The Access and Disability Services Center (ADS) provides support services to individuals enrolled to attend courses, workshops, seminars or other campus events who are Deaf/hard of hearing, learning disabled, head injured, orthopedically impaired, or visually impaired.

-Support services include sign language interpreting, notetaking, scribing, tutoring, PASS (Program for Achieving Student Success) fee-forservice program available each semester for one-to-one specialized instruction, specialized testing accommodations, audio recorded textbooks, the use of adaptive computer equipment and listening devices and counseling and advising.
+Support services include sign language interpreting, notetaking, scribing, tutoring and a fee-for service program PASS (Program for Achieving Student Succss) which provides specialized instructional support.
+A federally funded grant program (ACHIEVE!) is available for students with disabilities who are degree seeking and who are academically eligible (contact the ACHIEVE! counsleor for details).
+Testing accommodations, audio recorded textbooks, the use of adaptive computer equipment and FM listening devices, as well as counseling and advising, are also available.

-To request services new students must call and schedule an appointment to discuss their needs and become familiar with Harper College and the CSD office and its procedures.
+To request services new students must call and schedule an appointment to discuss their needs and become familiar with Harper College and the ADS office and its procedures.